Skip to main content

 How to save on Zepbound without insurance

 There are ways to save money on Zepbound if you don’t have insurance or if your insurance plan doesn’t cover your Zepbound prescription.
-For instance, the LillyDirect self-pay option allows you to buy Zepbound directly from the manufacturer for a reduced price (starting at $349).
-An important note: This form of Zepbound is with a vial of medication and a syringe, not the auto-injector Zepbound pens.
-This can make giving yourself your weekly dose intimidating for many people.
-It’s also only available in the 2.5 mg and 5 mg dosages.
+For instance, the LillyDirect self-pay option allows you to buy Zepbound directly from the manufacturer for a reduced price (starting at $299).
+An important note: This form of Zepbound is dispensed in single-dose vials or the new KwikPen.
 Here are some other ways to save:

 Telehealth prescription services